Ahmed Omar Saeed Sheikh: Hoax calls

-In the aftermath of the 2008 Mumbai attacks, tensions increased dramatically between India and Pakistan.
+In the aftermath of the 2008 Mumbai attacks, when Pakistani terrorists carried out mass shootings and bombings on Indian soil; tensions increased dramatically between India and Pakistan.
 On 28 November, a hoax caller pretending to be then Indian Foreign Minister Pranab Mukherjee threatened Pakistan President Zardari with war, leading to the Pakistan military being put on high alert.
 Military aircraft with live ammunition were scrambled to patrol above Islamabad and Rawalpindi.
 The same caller tried to get in touch with the real Pranab Mukherjee and US Secretary of State Condoleezza Rice, claiming he was President Zardari but was unable to get through to either.

 A year after the Mumbai attacks, Pakistan's Dawn newspaper revealed that the hoax caller had been Sheikh.
 Using a mobile phone smuggled into his prison cell, Sheikh made the calls using a British SIM card.
 After the source of the hoax calls became known, intelligence agents confiscated Sheikh's illegal phones and SIM cards and he was placed in solitary confinement.